-The broccoli dummy coefficient is negative, but not significant, suggesting that planting broccoli is not as desirable as planting lettuce (since the lettuce dummy has a significant positive coefficient) and requires foregoing current benefits (or incurring current costs) for future gain.

-The coefficient on the interaction term between lettuce and methyl bromide history is significant and positive in the later half of the time period, suggesting that methyl bromide is an effective control option in the later period.
-Similarly, the coefficient on the interaction term between lettuce and broccoli history is significant and positive, which suggests that planting broccoli is also an effective control option.
+The coefficient on methyl bromide in the current period is significant and negative, which means there is a cost to methyl bromide that may yield future benefit to either the current crop or a future crop.
+The broccoli dummy coefficient is negative, which, though not significant, suggests that planting broccoli is not as desirable as planting lettuce (since the lettuce dummy has a significant positive coefficient) and requires foregoing current benefits (or incurring current costs) for future gain.
+The coefficient on the interaction term between lettuce and broccoli history is significant and positive, which suggests that planting broccoli is an effective control option.